-2-2 1.
-Description of the Company's Controlling Shareholders 2.
-Material Developments and Changes in the Macroeconomic Environment During the Reporting Period 2-3 2-4 3.
-Board of Directors' Remarks Regarding the Corporation's Business Position 2-4 3.1 Financial information by operating segments 5.17 I mane and information by operating segments 2-9 3.2 Principal data from the consolidated statements of financial position 0.10 2-12 4.
-Restrictions and Supervision of the Corporation's Business 2-12 4.1.
-General 1 2-13 4.2 Health insurance 2-14 4.3 Non-life insurance 2-18 Disclarate Describe the Commention's Evential Description 2-10 э.
-Disclosure Regarding the Corporation's Financial Reporting 2-18 5.1.
-Report concerning critical accounting estimates 5.11.
-Report concerning citizent accounting estimates 2-18 5.2.
-Contingent liabilities 2-18 5.3 Effectiveness of internal control over financial reporting and disclosure
+1. Description of the Company's Controlling Shareholders 1-1 2.
+Material Developments and Changes in the Macroeconomic Environment During the Reporting Period 1-2 3.
+Board of Directors' Remarks Regarding the Corporation's Business Position 1-4 3.1 Financial information by operating segments 1-4 3.2 Principal data from the consolidated statements of financial position 1-14 3.3.
+Financing sources 1-16 4.
+Restrictions and Supervision of the Corporation's Business 1-18 4.1.
+General 1-18 4.1.
+Long term savings 1-20 4.2 Health insurance 1-21 4.3 Non-life insurance 1-23 5.
+Exposure to and management of market risks 1-25 6.
+Disclosure Regarding the Corporation's Financial Reporting 1-27 6.1.
+Report concerning critical accounting estimates 1-27 6.2.
+Contingent liabilities 1-27 6.3 Effectiveness of internal control over financial reporting and disclosure 1-27

-The Board of Directors' Report regarding the state of the corporation's affairs for the period ended March 31, 2019 (hereinafter: the "Board of Directors' Report") reviews the principal changes which occurred in the operations of Clal Insurance Enterprises Holdings Ltd. (hereinafter: the "Company") in the first three months of 2019 (hereinafter: the "Reporting Period").
+The board of directors' report on the state of the corporation's affairs for the period ended June 30, 2019 (hereinafter: the "Board of Directors' Report") reviews the principal changes which occurred in the operations of Clal Insurance Enterprises Holdings Ltd. (hereinafter: the "Company") during the first six months of 2019 (hereinafter: the "Reporting Period") and during the three months ended June 30, 2019 (hereinafter: the "Quarter").

 The Board of Directors' Report was prepared in accordance with the Securities Regulations (Periodic and Immediate Reports), 1970.
-The Board of Directors' Report with respect to insurance business operations was prepared in accordance with the Insurance Business Control Regulations (Particulars of Report), 1998, and in accordance with circulars issued by the Commissioner of the Capital Markets, Insurance and Savings (hereinafter: the "Commissioner").
+The Board of Directors' Report with respect to insurance business operations was prepared in accordance with the Insurance Business Control Regulations (Particulars of Report), 1998, and in accordance with circulars issued by the Commissioner of the Capital Markets, Insurance and Savings (hereinafter: the "Commissioner"), and in consideration of the assumption that the reader is also in possession of the Company's full periodic report for the year ended December 31, 2018 (hereinafter: the "Periodic Report" and/or the "Annual Financial Statements").